 Includes bibliographical references (pages 190-199).

 Copyright 2011 Yousef Yousef

 Yousef, Yousef Mohammed.
-"Medical professionals' oral health knowledge, attitudes & related practices performed for high caries-risk children." dissertation, University of Iowa, 2011.
+"Medical professionals' oral health knowledge, attitudes & related practices performed for high caries-risk children."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.